PCS: Destination Vietnam

 Lt Bert G. Landau

 FOOTNOTE: Thanks to Lt Don Blankin, we know the final outcome of all that meticulous list preparation and tedious packing when it's time to DEROS.
-Here's what you wind up bringing home after your "goods" have sat in some base storage locker for a year:
+Not counting the weapon and the newer bag on the right, here's what your "barracks bag" looks like after it sat in some base storage locker for a year: